rethinkdb/rethinkdb-rs/2-query-language/secondary-indexes/python.md

 ## Multi indexes ##

-Simple and compound indexes are unique: values (or combinations of values, for compound indexes) can only appear once, and a single document can have only one index.
-A _multi index_ can index a single document multiple times with different values.
+With simple and compound indexes, a document will be indexed using at most one index key: a single value for a simple index and a set of values for a compound index.
+Multiple documents may have the same index key.
+With a _multi index_, a document can be indexed using more than one key in the same index.
 For instance, a blog post might have multiple tags, and each tag might refer to multiple blog posts.

+The keys in a multi index can be single values, compound values or even arbitrary expressions.
+(See the section below for more detail on indexes using functions.)

 ### Creation ###
 Suppose each post has a field `tags` that maps to an array of tags.
 The schema of the